Aftermath: World Trade Center Archive

 Meyerowitz does not often photograph people; the places where they are and what they see there suffice for him.
 But there are portraits here, and they have huge impact.
 Somehow these men and women have taken Meyerowitz’s measure, or maybe they’re just too affected to hide themselves — whatever the reason, they hold nothing back.

 To see these workers and cops and firemen is to see them whole, in all their nobility and fragility.
 A worker stands in the glare of lights, telling the photographer that he’d been injured earlier that day and now, five stitches later, was back on the pile.
 A cop chokes up looking at a photo of a lost friend.
 A father and his surviving son hunt for the body of a lost son and brother.
 And the ritual of recovery!
 The honor guard forms.
 The flag-draped sled is carried out as work stops and everyone stands at attention.
 And then, back to work, raking, raking.
-(For a gallery of these photos, click here.)
+[There’s an online gallery here.]

 The arrangement is chronological, a trip through time.
 But not quite.
 There’s a shot of a man at dusk, his shift over, on his knees, still looking for bones.
 “The Gleaners,” you think, and centuries disappear.